 PartSelect Number PS267529

-This rear drum bearing kit comes with a shaft, bearing and installation instructions.
+This rear drum bearing kit includes a shaft, ground strap, bearing, seven screws, and installation instructions.
 The bearing plate comes with a slot in it for the ground strap.
-Helps keep your dryer running as smoothly as possible with as little noise as possible by supporting the back of the dryer drum and reducing friction as the drum rotates.
+This part helps keep your dryer running as smoothly as possible with as little noise as possible by supporting the back of the dryer drum and reducing friction as the drum rotates.
 Over time, your drum bearing will wear out, cause your dryer to be noisy, and you will have to replace it.
 There may be some sharp internal parts, so be sure to wear work gloves during repair.

 This part works with the following brands: GE, Hotpoint & Kenmore.